Column width and resizing

 afterResize

-See Interaction / Events.
+See Interaction / Events for event details.